bach-sh/bach/README.md

 Note:

 - cannot mock commands that have absolute paths.
-- Mock a command multiple times, only the last mock takes effect
+- If a command is mocked multiple times, only the last mock takes effect

 Use `===` to split commands and output